WPManageNinja/fluent-affiliate-docs/guide/troubleshooting-and-support/how-to-get-support.md

+---
+title: How to Get Support
+description: Get fast support for FluentAffiliate.
+Learn how to contact WPManageNinja, submit tickets, and resolve affiliate plugin issues quickly and easily.
+---

 # How to Get Support

 If you have reviewed our documentation and are still encountering a problem with FluentAffiliate, our dedicated support team at WPManageNinja is here to help.